LIJUCHACKO/llama-server_mcp_proxy/README.md

 # About this repository

 This repository in cloned from 'extopico/llama-server_mcp_proxy'.
-Changes are done to use the proxy server with Qwen 3 or Jan v1 model.
+Changes are done in this mcp proxy server to used with Qwen 3 or Jan v1 model.
+Following llm models are working
+- Mistral-Small-3.1-24B-Instruct
+- Qwen3-30B-A3B
+- Jan-v1-4B
+- Qwen3-8B

 llama-server doesnot support more than one `<think> </think> ` .
 Some changes have to be done in llama.cpp source code for llama-server.